Scleria reticularis

 Scleria reticularis, also known as the reticulated nutrush or netted nutrush, is a plant in the sedge family Cyperaceae.

 Distribution and habitat

 Scleria reticularis grows naturally in the southern, central and eastern United States.
 Its habitat is bogs and wetlands from sea-level to 500 m altitude.
+It has been observed in environments such as mesic mixed hardwood systems, depression marshes, and both mesic and dry savannas.